Gy-Hu/PDRC/README.md

 # PDR_based_SC
 Reproduce of A Supervisory Control Algorithm Based on Property-Directed Reachability

+* Initialize and download the submodules that you are interested in:

+> git submodule init <list-of-submodules>
+> git submodule update

 Instructions to replicate results from HVC2017 paper "A Supervisory Control Algorithm Based on Property-Directed Reachability"

 Written by Jonatan Kilhamn